Health Department Leadership

 (410) 996-5112

-• Adult Evaluation and Review Services
+Adult Evaluation and Review Services (AERS) provides:

-• In-home assessments to evaluate functional abilities and needs for continued community based living
+• In-home assessments for older adults and those with chronic disabling conditions to evaluate functional abilities and needs for continued community-based living

-• Pre-Admission Screening and Resident Review (PASRR) evaluations for individuals with psychiatric disabilities who may need admission to nursing home level of care
+• Pre-Admission Screening and Resident Review (PASRR) evaluations for individuals with psychiatric disabilities who may need admission to the nursing home level of care

-• Nurse Monitoring for individuals enrolled in Community Personal Assistance Services, Community First Choice, or Home and Community Based Options Waivers
+• Nurse Monitoring for individuals enrolled in Community Personal Assistance Services, Community First Choice, or Home and Community-Based Options Waivers

-(443) 245-3767
+(443) 245-1122

-This Health Planning Program promotes the health of Cecil County residents by providing health planning and support services.
-The program leads the collaborative community health improvement process in Cecil County.
-Epidemiological services include conducting health assessments, project planning and development, and project evaluation.
-The program supports continuous quality improvement throughout the Health Department.
+The Policy, Planning & Assessmment Program promotes the health of Cecil County residents by providing planning and support services.
+The program leads the collaborative community health improvement process in Cecil County, conducts health assessments, provides project planning, development, and evaluation services, and leads public health policy development and advocacy efforts.
+The program also supports continuous quality improvement throughout the Health Department.

 Services provided: